Triple Crown National Tournament Rules

 - Infield Warm-Ups: All teams are encouraged to warm-up as much as possible before game time.
 No pre-game infield.

-- Baseballs: Teams must provide all game balls.
+- Baseballs: Triple Crown will give your team a dozen baseballs.
 Estimated two new balls per game and 1 used per game.
 Umpires reserve the right to refuse baseballs they determine are not suitable.
 If a dozen baseballs are provided by the Official Ball for the tournament to each team to start the tournament, that is the ball that must be used and you may purchase any additional by the dozen as needed.

 - No steel spikes for any divisions 10u age and younger.
 11u & older MAY use steel spikes.